alehmannFRA-UAS/MobComTemplate/ProjectDescription.md

 Furthermore, it is requested that the implemented environment is tested and analyzed.
 Therefore, it is helpful to depict for instance how a PDU session is established.
 Diagrams such as Message Sequence Charts showing how and which messages will be exchanged between the involved NFs are requested.
-Also supporting Wireshark traces will help to prove that you really did the tests on your own.

 #### MSC Example